Trustroots/nostroots/README.md

 It would be great to at some point connect with BW and Couchers over Nostr, but it seems unlikely this could happen anytime soon.

+### tokens, dao, blockchain, other scams?

+If you see "nostr token", run away, it is a scam.
+There's no nostr token.
+There was no nostr ICO, nostr is not a DAO, there is no blockchain.
+Nostr makes it easy to integrate bitcoin lightning, which may at some point be helpful to for example keep out spammers.
+But this is not something we are interested in for the foreseeing future.